rdinch/MathResourceStudio-Help/docs/tutorials/epigraphs-editor.md

 # Epigraphs Editor

-The Epigraphs selector provides a way to create, edit, and combine epigraph\*\* collection files to use as part of document title groups or placed throughout a document as a design item.
+The Epigraphs selector provides a way to create, edit, and combine epigraph collection files to use as part of document title groups or placed throughout a document as a design item.

+!!! note
-\*\*What is an epigraph?
+    What is an epigraph?
 In literature, an epigraph is a quotation placed at the start of a piece of work, or a chapter, or a section.

 Create a new epigraphs collection